shroominic/codebox-api/README.md

 ## Where to get your api-key?

 Checkout the [pricing page](https://codeboxapi.com/pricing) of CodeBoxAPI.
-By subscribing to a plan, you will recieve an account with an api-key.
+By subscribing to a plan, you will receive an account with an api-key.
 Bear in mind, we don't have many automations set up right now, so you'll need to write an [email](mailto:team@codeboxapi.com) for things like refunds, sub cancellations, or upgrades.